 Choose the right dog blanket

-Available in four colors: elm green, anthurium pink, ginkgo yellow, and pinecone grey, these machine washable blankets are 100% cotton with polyester stuffing.
+Available in four colors: elm green, anthurium pink, ginkgo yellow, and pinecone grey, these machine-washable blankets are 100% cotton with polyester stuffing.

-The blankets double as either a mat or blanket and are a perfect choice to cover your furniture.
-The leaf blankets also come in various sizes to best suit your dog.
 The elm green blanket is 42 inches by 56 inches, the anthurium pink blanket is 47 inches by 43 inches, the ginkgo yellow blanket is 50 inches, and the pinecone gray blanket is 38 inches by 48 inches.

 Avoid choosing wool blankets; even washable wool can be scratchy and uncomfortable.

-You also should skip any hand-knitted blankets.
-Keep the heirlooms for the humans.
 Your dog’s nails can easily catch on the loops.
 That can make your dog panic and could potentially destroy the blanket.

-Bottom line: Dog dogs need blankets?
+Bottom line: Do dogs need blankets?

 Yes.
 All dogs can benefit from blankets.